MicroEJ/docs/SDK6UserGuide/limitations.rst

 It is also important to note the following SDK 5 / SDK 6 compatibility rules:

 - Libraries produced with SDK 6 can be fetched by SDK 5 projects.
-- SDK 6 VEE Port cannot be used by SDK 5 Applications and Libraries.
+- Using SDK 6 VEE Port in SDK 5 Applications and Libraries is unsupported.
 - Architecture 8.1 is recommended to have full support on the SDK 6 features (especially to Debug with IntelliJ IDEA and Android Studio).
 - SDK 6 Virtual Device cannot be used by SDK 5 Applications.
 - SDK 5 Virtual Device cannot be used to build the Virtual Device of a SDK 6 Application (augmented Virtual Device).
+- Using SDK 6 Module Repository in SDK 5 Projects is unsupported.

 When :ref:`the VEE Port transitive resolution <sdk_6_vee_port_transitivity>` is enabled, the VEE Ports and Kernels built with SDK 6 prior to ``1.3.0`` or SDK 5 are not supported, except if they are available locally in a directory or as an archive.